v8/v8.dev/src/blog/pointer-compression.md

 Smi:        |____int32_value____|000000000000000000<b>0</b>|
 </pre>

 You may notice that unlike 32-bit architectures, on 64-bit architectures V8 can use 32 bits for the Smi value payload.
-The implications of 32-bit Smis on pointer compression will be discussed in the following sections.
+The implications of 32-bit Smis on pointer compression are discussed in the following sections.

 ## Compressed tagged values and new heap layout

 With Pointer Compression, our goal is to somehow fit both kinds of tagged values into 32 bits on 64-bit architectures.
 We can fit pointers into 32 bits by:

-- making sure all V8 objects are allocated within a 4GB memory range
+- making sure all V8 objects are allocated within a 4-GB memory range
 - representing pointers as offsets within this range

-Having such a hard limit is unfortunate, but V8 in Chrome already has a 2GB or 4GB limit on the size of the V8 heap (depending on how powerful the underlying device is), even on 64-bit architectures.
+Having such a hard limit is unfortunate, but V8 in Chrome already has a 2-GB or 4-GB limit on the size of the V8 heap (depending on how powerful the underlying device is), even on 64-bit architectures.
 Other V8 embedders, such as Node.js, may require bigger heaps.
-If we impose a maximum of 4GB range, it would mean that these embedders cannot use Pointer Compression.
+If we impose a maximum of 4 GB, it would mean that these embedders cannot use Pointer Compression.

-The question is now how to update the heap layout to ensure that 32-bit pointers will uniquely identify V8 objects.
+The question is now how to update the heap layout to ensure that 32-bit pointers uniquely identify V8 objects.

 ### Trivial heap layout

-The trivial compression scheme would be to allocate objects in the first 4GB of address space.
+The trivial compression scheme would be to allocate objects in the first 4 GB of address space.
 ![Trivial heap layout](/_img/pointer-compression/heap-layout-0.svg)

 Unfortunately, this is not an option for V8 since Chrome’s renderer process may need to create multiple V8 instances in the same renderer process, for example for Web/Service Workers.
-Otherwise, with this scheme all these V8 instances will compete for the same 4GB address space and thus there will be a 4GB memory limit imposed on all V8 instances together.
+Otherwise, with this scheme all these V8 instances compete for the same 4-GB address space and thus there is a 4-GB memory limit imposed on all V8 instances together.

 ### Heap layout, v1

-If we arrange V8’s heap in a contiguous 4GB region of address space somewhere else, then an **unsigned** 32-bit offset from the base will uniquely identify the pointer.
+If we arrange V8’s heap in a contiguous 4-GB region of address space somewhere else, then an **unsigned** 32-bit offset from the base uniquely identifies the pointer.

 <figure>
   <img src="/_img/pointer-compression/heap-layout-1.svg" width="827" height="323" alt="" loading="lazy">
   <figcaption>Heap layout, base aligned to start</figcaption>
 </figure>

-If we also ensure that the base is 4GB-aligned then the upper 32 bits will be the same for all pointers:
+If we also ensure that the base is 4-GB-aligned then the upper 32 bits are the same for all pointers:

 ```
             |----- 32 bits -----|----- 32 bits -----|